meltano/meltano/docs/src/_guide/advanced-topics.md

 Based on some testing the original community contributor did, we see a less than 5% drop in overall throughput for the same source run natively via Docker versus via Meltano.
 For most sources this is an acceptable change for the workflow gains from running these connectors in a tool that supports truly custom and decentralized sources and enables the software engineering best practices of version control, isolated run environments, and continuous integration.

-### When will this not be an experimental feature?
+### Is this an experimental feature?

-This is currently an experimental feature from Meltano’s perspective.
-For us to feel comfortable recommending this for long term use we’d like to see a few key milestones.

-We want this to be out in the wild for several weeks with hundreds of successful invocations from our community happening.
-We hope the community will kick the tires on this and help improve it in the coming weeks.
+After seeing these plugins in the wild for several weeks, hundreds of successful invocations from users in the community, and successful production use cases (e.g. [Harness](https://www.harness.io/)) we're comfortable taking these plugins out of the experimental phase.

-We’d also like to see more examples from folks who are deploying this in the wild.
-There are likely some corner cases that we may have not yet uncovered and we’d like help from the community to find them.
-That said, this integration is running in production at Harness, which is a positive early signal for us.
+We hope the community continue to test these out and push the integration further.
+Please open any issues or features requests related to the wrapper on [MeltanoLabs/tap-airbyte-wrapper](https://github.com/MeltanoLabs/tap-airbyte-wrapper).

 ### Will this be able to run on Meltano Cloud?

-We’re actively exploring this as an option.
+We don't currently have plans for supporting Airbyte, or other container based connectors, in Meltano Cloud.

 If this is something you’re interested in, please reach out to us via the [Meltano Cloud Waitlist](https://meltano.com/cloud/) or on [Slack](https://meltano.com/slack).